melanie531/SageMaker-Data-Wrangler-Example/README.md

     <div class="alert alert-block alert-info">
     <b>Note</b>

         Files can also be concatenated similar to join operations

     </div>

     * Hit configure.
     ![image](./img/image-19.png)
-    * Here, choose a name for the resulting join file and choose the type of join and columns on to join.
+    * Here, choose a name for the resulting join file and choose the type of join and columns on to join (Please refer to the image below).
     ![image](./img/image-20.png)
     * Hit **Apply** (*Preview*) .
 You can see a preview of the Joined dataset as shown in the image below.
     ![image](./img/image-21.png)
     <div class="alert alert-block alert-info">
     <b>Note</b>

         Depending on the version of SageMaker it might be Preview and not Add

     </div>